 (v) The proposal has identified the resources that will best support the achievement of the outcome(s).

 (vi) The proposal has a pathway to a clear end-point, outcome or a defined goal, or to a self-sustaining status.

 a) Proposals should be completed on the University of Otago Theme Application Form and be submitted to the Research and Enterprise Office.
 Proposals must be endorsed by the Head of the Host Department(s) and/or Dean/Head of School and relevant Pro-Vice-Chancellor(s).
 Proposals should include all information required in the Theme Application Form.

 Members of the Research Committee will assess the proposals.
 During the assessment period, further information may be sought – either in writing or in person – to assist the Committee in its deliberations.
 The Committee may also ask applicants to refocus their proposal or combine with other proposals.

 a) All Research Themes will return an annual report as and when instructed by Research Committee.

 Contact for Further Information

-If you have any queries regarding the content of this policy or need further clarification, contact the Secretary to the Research Committee, Office of the Deputy Vice-Chancellor, Research and Enterprise, email email@example.com.
+If you have any queries regarding the content of this policy or need further clarification, contact the Senior Research and Policy Analyst, Office of the Deputy Vice-Chancellor, Research and Enterprise at email@example.com.